yasir-shahhhhh/jarvis/README.md

-Your J.A.R.V.I.S. like ai just addd your groq api and get started with jarvis ai
+Your J.A.R.V.I.S., like And add your groq api and get started with Jarvis AI